 Liquidators will report an alleged phoenix transaction

 Liquidators who encounter phoenix transactions have a number of options.
 First, they may seek creditor assistance and funding.
-A liquidator may also make a claim for funding under the Assetless Administration Fund – a fund designed to enable liquidators report and take action against directors.
+A liquidator may also make a claim for funding under the ASIC Assetless Administration Fund – a fund designed to enable liquidators to report and take action against directors.

 Liquidators will report breaches of directors duties